josue-rojas/Modulos-Design/_data/Readme.md

         fade: true # boolean to add fade transition effect or not
         id: 0 # partials place in this list, used to load/find it's resources -
+      partial-name: "column-box-2"
+      # imports "column-box-2.sass"
+      title: "Title" # title of to be display on box
+      column-1: # this contains data for column 1
+        text: "hello this is the text for column-1 in this box thingy"
+      column-2: # this contains data for column 2
+        text: "hello this is the text for column-2 in this box thingy"
+      id: 1
 ```